ray-project/ray/doc/source/serve/http-servehandle.rst

 The input schema will automatically be part of the generated OpenAPI schema with FastAPI.

-Here is a list of adapters and please feel free to contribute more!
+Here is a list of adapters and please feel free to `contribute more <https://github.com/ray-project/ray/issues/new/choose>`_!

 .. automodule:: ray.serve.http_adapters
     :members: array_to_databatch, image_to_databatch